RN Residency Program

 Mercy Medical Center's RN Residency Program enhances the skills and confidence of new nursing graduates, which leads to improved patient care and outcomes.
 Hospitals that employ RN Residency Programs have shown extraordinary results—including financial and clinical quality—and benefit through significant reduction in first and second-year new graduate turnover.

 Why the RN Residency Program?

 The Graduate RN Residency program assists registered nurse graduates in transitioning from nursing school students to professional practitioners.
 The program is built on an evidence-based model consisting of clinical experience, classroom education, support, and mentoring.
-The comprehensive program enables Memorial Hospital to foster the transition from nursing student to professional RN in a supportive environment.
+The comprehensive program enables Mercy Medical Center to foster the transition from nursing student to professional RN in a supportive environment.

 This highly successful six-month program includes:

 - Role and Unit Rotations

 Caring, Committed Mentor